allegro/ralph_pricing/doc/installation.rst

 ----------------------------
 It is also possible to install Scrooge from sources.
 To do this, first, you need to download Scrooge from github::

-  (ralph)$ git clone git://github.com/allegro/ralph_pricing.git
+  (scrooge_env)$ git clone git://github.com/allegro/ralph_pricing.git ralph_scrooge

 Enter to the project folder::

-  (ralph)$ cd ralph_scrooge
+  (scrooge_env)$ cd ralph_scrooge

 and install it::

-  (ralph)$ pip install -e .
+  (scrooge_env)$ pip install -e .

-The Scrooge requirements (ralph, ralph_assets) will be installed automatically
+The Scrooge requirements will be installed automatically

 Upgrade existing installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To upgrade Scrooge, you need to stop any Ralph processes that are running.
+To upgrade Scrooge, you need to stop any Scrooge processes that are running.
 It is good practice not to upgrade the old version, but create a separate virtual environment and install everything from the begin, but if you need to upgrade the old version, be sure that everything is stopped.

 Upgrade Scrooge from pip
 ------------------------
 If you installed Scrooge from pip, then you can simply::

-    (ralph)$ pip install --upgrade scrooge
+  (scrooge_env)$ pip install --upgrade scrooge

 After it is finished, upgrade the static files::

-    (ralph)$ ralph collectstatic
+  (scrooge_env)$ scrooge collectstatic

 Upgrade Scrooge from sources
 ----------------------------
 First, you need to download Scrooge from github::

-  (ralph)$ git clone git://github.com/allegro/ralph_pricing.git
+  (scrooge_env)$ git clone git://github.com/allegro/ralph_pricing.git

 Enter to the project folder::

-  (ralph)$ cd ralph_scrooge
+  (scrooge_env)$ cd ralph_scrooge

 and upgrade it::

-  (ralph)$ pip install --upgrade -e .
+  (scrooge_env)$ pip install --upgrade -e .

 Finally, you need to upgrade the static files::

-    (ralph)$ ralph collectstatic
+  (scrooge_env)$ scrooge collectstatic

 Migrate the database
 ~~~~~~~~~~~~~~~~~~~~
 Some of updates require database migrations.
 To migrate a database, you need to run::

-    (ralph)$ ralph migrate ralph_scrooge
+  (scrooge_env)$ scrooge migrate ralph_scrooge

 Be sure that you have a backup of your database.
 Sometimes you can migrate data or create some complicated and unwanted changes.